JimLynchCodes/AngularJS-UGAT/README.md

 <div name="history"></div>
 ### History of UGAT

 UGAT (pronouced *ooh* like *"foo"* and *gat* like *"cat"*) is an acronym that stands for "Ultimate Guide (or Guidebook) for Automated Testing).
 I'm Jim Lynch, a web developer from New Jersey and organizsr of NG-NJ.
 While working on angularJS projects I was doing standard unit testing along with ui/web tests with Protractor.
 After really learning about BDD (Behavior Driven Development) I fell in love with the idea of putting your requirements into automated, execeutable tests.
 However, it was unclear how exactly to set up and practice BDD with an Angular, other SPA frameworks, or general JavaScript projects in a way that gelled nicely with the other automated tests.
-I've studying these different types of testing and tried them myself on real projects, I think I've discovered a way to develop software that works pretty well.
+I've studying these different types of testing and tried them myself on real projects, an found what worked and didn't work for my team.
+I think I've discovered a great methodology for developing applications, and in this guide I'll show you concrete examples of how to apply it.
 This document attempts to distill this philosphy supporting and strengthening your codebase with automated tests and show you *how* to do it, specifically in the context of an AngularJS project.

 <div name="Purpose of UGAT"></div>
 ### Purpose of UGAT